NHSDigital/nhs-website-content-api/README.md

 #### `/tests`:

-End to End tests.
+End-to-end tests.
 These tests are written in Python and use the PyTest test runner.
 Before running these tests you will need to set environment variables.
 The `test_endpoint.py` file provides a template of how to set up tests which test your api endpoints.
 For more information about testing your API see the [API Producer Zone confluence](https://nhsd-confluence.digital.nhs.uk/display/APM/Testing+your+API ).

 #### `Makefile`:
 Useful `make` targets to get started including: installing dependencies and running smoke tests.